Irrelon/ForerunnerDB/readme.md

 		price: 100
 	}]);

+Setting data on a collection will empty the existing data from the collection if any exists.

 ## Inserting Documents
-You can either insert a single document object or pass an array of documents:
+You can either insert a single document object or pass an array of documents.
+Insert a single document:

 	itemCollection.insert({_id: 3, price: 400, name: 'Fish Bones'});

-Or...
+Or an array of documents:

 	itemCollection.insert([{_id: 4, price: 267, name:'Scooby Snacks'}, {_id: 5, price: 234, name: 'Chicken Yum Yum'}]);